Skip to content

 For more information on customization, see the dedicated Helm documentation.
 You can also review the available options for each dependency.

-Resources allocated to pods are optimized for production use.
-If you need to adjust these values, especially memory limits, make sure you update the JVM_OPTS environment variable accordingly to avoid OOM (out of memory) crashes.
+Default pod resources are optimized for production workloads.
+If you need to adjust these values, especially memory limits, make sure you update the JVM_OPTS environment variable accordingly to avoid OOM crashes.

 # JVM_OPTS variable for TheHive